jumpinjackie/mapguide-fdo-docker-build/README.md

 |fdo     |ubuntu|16.04| Y | N |
 |fdo     |ubuntu|18.04| Y | N |
 |fdo     |centos|7    | Y | N |

+# Known issues

+MapGuide will not fully build on Ubuntu 18.04 due to our bundled version of PHP (5.6) requiring OpenSSL <= 1.1.0, which is not not possible on this distro

+ * Ubuntu 18.04 provides OpenSSL 1.1.0
+ * Ubuntu 18.04 also provides OpenSSL 1.0, but this cannot be installed side-by-side with the default 1.1.0 package.
+The 1.1.0 package is also a dependency of several build packages.

 # Credits